-The story, written by the best selling author of The Twilight Series, begins with the transformation of a female professor who begins to question her existence and her choice of occupations.
+The story, written by the best-selling author of the Twilight series, begins with the transformation of a female professor who begins to question her existence and her choice of occupations.
 She's inexplicably drawn to the desert in search of something she can't quite explain.
-Against the rules of the society norms, she takes off on a quest to find the reason behind her strange images that flood unabashedly into her dreams.
+Against the rules of society's norms, she takes off on a quest to find the reason behind the strange images that flood unabashedly into her dreams.
 When the images begin to flood her mind during her wakened state, she is unable to resist the urge to explore their roots.

 Television has changed dramatically, along with sports, the news, and the interactions between human beings.
 Cooperation is the norm, with helping others being the primary objective.
 Football has lost its competitive edge with players finishing the game with hugs and handshakes for their opponents.
 Both teams receive a trophy.
 Violence is replaced with kindness and complacency.
 The news contains only feel-good stories of people, world leaders, and celebrities acting charitably.
 Murder and crime is at an all-time low.

 There would be nothing wrong with that if it weren't the results of an alien invasion.

 Look into their eyes and it's easy to tell.
 One quick beam of a flashlight will reveal them.
 The transformation of humans from their natural state of combat readiness—fight or flight responsiveness—has morphed into dormant, non-violent, docile and helpful citizens ready to assist their brothers and sisters with any need.